 The 88 scaled weighted hammer action keys which of course means that it is little bit down heavier on left end and gets little bit lighter to press as you get higher like a real piano would.

 It Is kind of a no-frills keyboard that you can take around with you if you need to.
-It gives you a satisfying feeling you will feel like you’re really playing and not a toy as it has little bit professional feel to it.
+It gives you a satisfying feeling you will feel like you’re really playing an acoustic keyboard and not a toy as it has little bit professional feel to it.

 So If you are on a budget and looking for cheap keyboard than CDP-135 is here for your rescue.